 4. Review the ISA Summary and supporting ISA documentation for selected fissile material operations, to determine whether hazards and controls are treated in the ISA appropriately and consistently with the CSEs.
 Consistency does not mean that ISA documents and CSEs must analyze criticality hazards, sequences, and controls the same way.
 The purposes and methods of the ISA and CSEs are different, and the set of controls used to meet the performance requirements and DCP may be different.
-It must be recognized that other controls besides IROFS may be important for safety, and their significance does not necessarily correlate to whether they are designated as IROFS. esignatin controls as IROFS is of primarily regulatory significance, impact on facility safety management measures are .
-While the analyses of events and the discussion of controls may differ between the ISA documentation and the CSEs according to their respective approved methodologies, factual contradictions with regard to descriptions of the process or underlying assumptions should not occur.
+It must be recognized that other controls besides IROFS may be important for safety, and their significance does not necessarily correlate to whether they are designated as IROFS.
+The designation of a control as an IROFS is of primarily regulatory significance, with IROFS and non-IROFS controls actual impact on facility safety depending on the management measures that are applied to the control.
+(See IMC 2606 for guidance on crediting non-IROFS controls in enforcement space) While the analyses of events and the discussion of controls may differ between the ISA documentation and the CSEs according to their respective approved methodologies, factual contradictions with regard to descriptions of the process or underlying assumptions should not occur.

+Through walkdowns, interviews with operations and NCS engineers, maintenance personnel, and operators determine if the management measures that are actually being applied to the IROFS include all those needed to ensure that it functions as intended by the NCS function, and any license requirements for management measures to apply to IROFS.
 The ISA Summary is a regulatory tool that may be useful in the identification of processes, sequences, and controls for detailed inspection.
-However, the CSEs the safety basis of , and hence should be the main focus of the documentation review portion of the inspection.
+However, the CSEs establish the safety basis of NCS controls, and hence should be the main focus of the documentation review portion of the inspection.

+5. Verify that management measures identified in the ISA Summary for criticality IROFS are properly implemented.
+Review and become familiar with the licensee’s program(s) for ensuring that IROFS and safety controls are available and reliable when called upon to perform their intended safety functions.
+This would typically include programs for maintenance, surveillance, and testing of the controls; training of workers to properly implement or respond to the controls.

+Maintenance, surveillance, and functional testing should be conducted in a manner and frequency sufficient to ensure that NCS controls will be available and reliable to perform their safety function, to the extent relied on to meet the performance requirements of 10 CFR 70.61 and the DCP.
+Records of failures should be maintained as required by 10 CFR 70.62(a)(3).
+These records should demonstrate, among other things, the adequacy of the licensee’s management measures.
+Controls should be verified to be in place and working correctly upon installation and following maintenance activities, as well as on a specified periodicity.
+Surveillance may be credited both for reducing the probability of failure and for limiting its duration.
+Functional testing should thoroughly test all components of control systems needed to perform the intended safety function.
+Configuration and change control programs should ensure that new operations are not initiated until all controls are properly verified, and that proper control is maintained over any components taken out-of-service to ensure they are not returned to service unintentionally or without proper verification.
+Assess the overall effect on safety when IROFS are taken out of service for planned maintenance activities.

+Additional guidance can be found in IP 88020, Operational Safety.”

 02.03 Criticality Operational Oversight.